MADS-NET/FMU_agent/README.md

 Functional Mockup Units (`.fmu` files) can be exported from a large number of simulation softwares like MATLAB Simulink.

+> This agent has been updated for MADS v2

 > **NOTE:** Only the last format of FMI format, i.e. FMI 3.0, is supported.

 ## Build